mnorin/nastytester/content/posts/hello-world.md

 ### Why should I trust your opinion?

 You should not.
 It's always good to have different points of view.
 Don't be shy, write what you think, and we can discuss further.

+P.S.: Well, who am I kidding.

+It's likely I'll write a lot about linux and bash, and a little about anything else.
+We'll see.